SutuLabs/Dashboard/README.md

 ### Farm Monitor

 Farm Monitor consists of three main sections, Plotter Moniter, Harvester Monitor, Hard Disk Monitor.
 Plotter Monitor displays real-time information of all plotter, supports adjusting plotting progress and automatically coordinates and balances plots storage to achieve optimal efficiency.
+Harvester Monitor displays transferring status of plots, remaining storage of hard disks and other useful indicators at a glance.
+Harvester Monitor reports abnormalies when hard disk is not functioning properly, and provides management controls which allow authoritized users to manipulate the machines accordingly.
+Hard Disk Mornitor collects physical location and SMART information of all hard disks and enables information filtering and disk management.
+Additionally, Farm Monitor supports real-time notification of errors and events.

 ### Plotting Efficiency